-From the lowest, and hottest, place in the lower 48…
+From the lowest, hottest place in the lower 48…

-…to the highest peak in the lower 48, for the 2nd time, this time up the Mountaineers Route.
+…to the highest peak in the lower 48, for my second time, this time up the Mountaineers Route.

 DAY 1 – Drive to Vegas